VANESSA MONTOYA

 Reflecting on her path, Dr. Montoya overcame challenges as a second-language learner and single teenage mother.
 Facing adversity and discouragement, she remained determined to succeed, inspired by her grandfather’s unwavering support.
 She learned to embrace her resilience, using her experiences to fuel her passion for education and advocacy, which motivated her to rise above expectations.

 Throughout her career, Dr. Montoya has learned that education is a continuous journey.
 She believes that growth comes from staying adaptable, as curriculum, technology, and student needs are always evolving.
 She emphasizes the importance of open-mindedness, ensuring that educators remain responsive to changes in their communities and the world.
 She has also learned to integrate her cultural background into her profession, serving a community that reflects her heritage and experiences.
-In light of her impressive undertakings in the field, she was honored as the Female Educator/Representative of the Year by the International Society of Female Professionals in 2022 and was named Teacher of the Year in both 2005 and 2010.
+In light of her impressive undertakings in the field, she was honored as the Female Educator/Representative of the Year by the International Society of Female Professionals in 2022 and was named Teacher of the Year in 2005 and 2010.

 Facebook